-She turned around when Aisha said, “The women discussed the usual matters first: family, clothing, troublesome servants, travel plans, shopping, skin creams, fillers, Botox, good plastic surgeons and slowly wound their way to more substantial matters.”
+Aisha continued, “The women discussed the usual matters first: family, clothing, troublesome servants, travel plans, shopping, skin creams, fillers, Botox, good plastic surgeons and slowly wound their way to more substantial matters.”

-“I’m still waiting for your story,” Noru teased her.
+Noru turned around from her screen.
+“I’m still waiting for your story,” she teased.

-“Yes,” Noru interrupted her old nanny.
+“Yes,” Noru interrupted.
 “Mama and I were just chatting about that.
 They have a tradition like that in the West too, called a baby shower, to celebrate one month before a baby’s arrival.”